iwang/iwang.github.io/_posts/2013-11-04-ngmodel-render-cannot-be-overriden-in-angular-rc3.markdown

   this.$render = noop;
 {% endhighlight %}

-It is empty in the first place and should be implemented by the user.
+It is empty by default and should be implemented by the user.
 That's what the author of the ui-tinymce did so far.
 It is supposed to be working.
 To diagnose this issue, I decided to find where this function is called by Angular.
 It's still in NgModelController a few lines below the defination of $render.

 {% highlight javascript %}
 // model -> value